IIEWFL/prog6221-part-1-ST10091324/README.md

 # This project is about a recipe maker
-the main goal is to have a fully functional graphic user interface that will allow the user to:
+The main goal is to have a fully functional graphic user interface that will allow the user to:
 - Add ingredient names
 - Add ingredient quantities
 - Add ingredient measurements